DonNicoJs/arminaphotography/content/pages/contact.md

 title: contact
 slug: contact
 description: >-
-  In this page:
+  In this page: Contact Information | Social Channels | Copyright Note

-  Contact Information

-  Social Channels

-  Copyright Note

   ![](https://res.cloudinary.com/donnicojs/image/upload/c_scale,w_800/v1573303134/food/AF_000005-1_Edited_vbz0ws.jpg)

+  Armina is the Founder and Creative Photographer of Armina Photography.
+In addition to lifestyle photography she is highly passionate about food and beverage industry photography, which became her main activity recently.

+  Ten years of experience in marketing and eight years of experience in photography gives her a chance to not only take pictures that will meet business needs but also to provide business consulting about the use of those photos.

+  For more inforation or cooperation please use the details below to contact Armina.

   ### Contact Information